 - Supplies for creating the paper copy or electronic media (e.g., CD or USB drive) if the individual requests that the electronic copy be provided on portable media; and

 - Postage, when the individual requests that the copy be mailed.

 You can’t charge for costs associated with: verification; documentation; searching for and retrieving the record; maintaining systems; recouping capital for data access, storage, or infrastructure; or other costs not listed above – even if such costs are authorized by State law.

 What The Court Ruling Makes Clear

-The Court says you are only limited to the Patient Rate when the patient (or the patient’s authorized personal representative) is making the requests for their own use.
+The Court says you are only limited to the Patient Rate when the patient is making the requests for their own use.
 Other types of requests for patient records – like where a third party is making the request, or the patient is asking records to be sent to a third party – are NOT subject to the HIPAA Patient Rate.
 Those requests are just subject to any limits imposed by state medical records laws.

 Here's 3 Examples: